Zymbit-Docs/docs/content/bootware-one-two/zbcli/imager/index.md

 Checking for zymbit scm...
 Image type?
    1. Full image of this live system
-   2. Overlay image from files added with zb-manifest : 1
+   2. Overlay image from files added with zbcli manifest : 1
 Image Name?: myFullImage
 Version?
 [OPTIONAL]: 1.1